 On 10 February 2021, the Housing Secretary announced a five-point plan to restore homeowner confidence and rehabilitate unsafe cladding on high-rise residential buildings, including a £5 billion package with at least £2 billion funded by a new tax payable by large residential property developers.

-The government intends to unveil the final design of RPDT (including the tax rate) at the Autumn 2021 Budget.
+The government unveiled the final RPDT (including the tax rate) at the Autumn 2021 Budget.

 If you would like any more information relating to this article then please feel free to contact our Commercial Property team here, or contact me: Telephone – 020 8221 8074, via email: email@example.com or visit my profile.